badlydrawnrob/python-playground/building-with-fast-api/README.md

 3. **Aim to keep your models, SQL, data, and code as simple as possible**
     - [Pydantic documentation](https://docs.pydantic.dev/latest/) is kind of narly and confusing.
 Some examples in the book are (already) outdated.
     - If you're unsure about something, possibly best to leave it out.
+4. **Is it wise to use `SQLModel` classes for request body?**
+    - Search `"using fastapi SQLModel as request body"` on Brave browser ...
+    - Understand if it's wiser to use `BaseModel` for your request body (and separate concerns).
+    - `SQLModel` is only usable if all fields in request body are provided (other than `Optional` ones).
+These seems suboptimal if user preferences _requires_ many fields!!
+Perhaps this could be handled client-side (enforce non-optional fields)?
 4. For `status_code=` the book uses `status.HTTP_403_FORBIDDEN` but I'm just using the `403` code by itself, as it's cleaner.
 This is debatable.
 5. `Depends()` is an important function that injects dependencies into our routes, forcing our route to handle something (such as `oauth3_scheme`) first.